EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 built on the same source code, so they provide the same functionality.
 They differ mainly in branding.

-The operation of switching support is simple, safe and completely reversible.
+The operation of switching support is simple, reasonably safe and completely reversible.
 What is very important, it requires neither reinstallation of the system nor the applications installed on it.
-The process consists of switching the repository, installing the el-release package and updating the system.
-After the switch, CentOS will still be usable, even in production environments.
+The process consists of switching the repository, installing the el-release package, updating the system and reinstalling the system packages in-place.
+After the in-place migration, CentOS will still be usable, even in production environments.

 All resources used in this tutorial can be found in the [additional resources section](#additional-resources).